 - In categories where both uncooked and pre-cooked pork offerings exist, uncooked pork grew at a slightly faster rate than pre-cooked pork over the past two years – 3.4 percent and 3.2 percent, respectively.

 - In categories where bone-in and boneless pork were available, sales of both versions increased since 2013, with boneless pork growing at a slightly faster rate.

 “Pork is a versatile protein that is being leveraged around the country by foodservice operators who want to deliver flavor, inspiration and innovation across their menus,” Sleezer said.
 “Pork producers are proud to provide safe, wholesome products that can fit into any menu.”

-The study also showed that of the 28 pork product categories reviewed, 19 demonstrated positive sales growth.
+The study also showed that of the 28 pork product categories reviewed, 19 demonstrated positive sales growth that Arrive in Style.
 Carnita meat and pulled pork were the fastest growing categories, with a compound annual growth rate of 13.2 percent and 13.1 percent, respectively.
 Both of these categories almost doubled since 2013.
 Notable growth also was seen in Canadian bacon, bratwurst, shoulder/butt, prosciutto, pork hocks/shanks and chops.
 Bacon and processed ham use grew from 2013 to 2015 by 195 million pounds and 93 million pounds, respectively, and were the highest volume among all categories.

 “When it comes to the three major foodservice day-parts, breakfast leads the way with pork gaining popularity at lunch and dinner,” Sleezer said.
 “It’s clear that pork is on the menu across all foodservice segments.
 Full-service and limited-service restaurants represent about two-thirds of all pork volume sold.